 Man, we’ve been missing southeast Asia ever since we had to return at the start of Covid.
 So booking a table at Paddy Gaddy was an easy choice for us.

 The cuisine here is a delicious southeast Asian fusion of flavours.
 Expect sweet, salty and sour flavours to dominate the dishes.
-We recommend ordering the lamb ribs, they’re incredible.
+We recommend ordering the lamb ribs for a main course, they’re incredible.
 As is the wine list and cocktail menu.
 They also have some good seafood on the menu to try out.

 If you’re on a budget, it also pays to check out First Table where you might be able to grab 50% off your meal – but take a look a week ahead.